 Cap Corse Loop

 A fantastic ride, one of the best on Corsica and well worth doing.
 We saw quite a few cyclists doing the loop, including a group made up of some people on regular road bikes and some on e-bikes.
 The climbing is never steep except on the final big hill before the finish.
 The ride is about 137 km (85 miles) with 2,036 meters (6,680′) of climbing.
+These numbers include the extra loop at the tip of the peninsula.
+It’s best to do the loop counter-clockwise so you have the best views of the sea all the way.

 Start and finish in Bastia.
 Parking is difficult so you may to search around.
 We found a small free parking lot called Parking de Toga.
 Apart from Bastia the route finding is incredibly easy as you basically just follow the D80 and D81.